« Back Seminary / Financial Aid

 Heritage Partner Church Staff Bursary

-Heritage Seminary is pleased to offer a one-year Heritage Partner Church Staff Bursary for all FEB Central churches and Heritage Partner churches.
+Heritage Seminary is pleased to offer a one-year Heritage Partner Church Staff Bursary to all Heritage Partner churches.
 Paid ministry staff from these churches are entitled to a 33% tuition bursary for studies at Heritage Seminary.
 Students are required to reapply for the bursary each year.

 Heritage awards bursaries as funds are donated for student assistance.
 Applications are available at the Registrar’s Office.
 Bursaries are normally awarded in the second year of a degree program.